-The NNPG is an experienced group of decision makers from the NGO sector and NT Government.
+The NNPG is an experienced group of decision makers from the NGO sector and the NT Government.

 The goals of the NNPG are to:

-- Identify issues and opportunities for the NT Government and NGO sector.
+- identify emerging issues and opportunities for both the NT Government and the NGO sector.

 How NNPG members are chosen